 Adding Azure Files AppAttach storage location

-Once Azure Files share has the necessary permissions, it can be added to Nerdio Manager for WVD under SETTINGS>Integrations>AppAttach Storage Locations.
+Once Azure Files share has the necessary permissions, it can be added to Nerdio Manager under SETTINGS>Integrations>AppAttach Storage Locations.
 Click Link and select the Azure Files share.

-Note: If your Azure Files share is not listed, be sure to link the Resource Group containing the storage account in Nerdio Manager for WVD, under Settings>Integrations>Azure Environment>Linked Resource Groups.
+Note: If your Azure Files share is not listed, be sure to link the Resource Group containing the storage account in Nerdio Manager, under Settings>Integrations>Azure Environment>Linked Resource Groups.

 Uploading AppAttach VHD(X) packages and assigning users